Six ways to keep The Big Lunch and The Big Help Out spirit alive

 Ready to take the next step?

-If you’d like to do more to support your community, we’ve got loads of resources to help you get started, and a team of people on the ground to support you.
+If you’d like to do more to support your community, we’ve got loads of resources to help you get started.

 Our research into the impact of the cost of living crisis has shown that we’re all becoming more aware of the hardship faced by others in our community and that 14% of UK adults are concerned about their own welfare and food security.
 But it’s heartening to also learn that one in three people want to find ways to connect and support others locally.

-But it needn’t involve food, simply bringing in the neighbours’ bin, offering to take their dog for a walk or watching their child for a bit are lovely ways to spread a little kindness – and without spending a penny.
+It doesn’t need to involve food, simply bringing in the neighbours’ bin, offering to take their dog for a walk or watching their child for a bit are lovely ways to spread a little kindness and champion true Big Lunch and Big Help Out community spirit.

 6. Meet like-minded people

-If you hosted a Big Lunch and you loved the experience so much you want to do more, we host opportunities throughout the year to meet and connect with other community-minded people.
+If you hosted a Big Lunch or Big Help Out and you loved the experience so much you want to do more, we host opportunities throughout the year to meet and connect with other community-minded people.
 They’re a great way to share ideas, gain useful information and contacts, and generally surround yourself with positivity.

 From our regular online monthly meet-ups and online courses to community action taster days and weekends, there’s something for everyone.